-What happens after I receive the Photographic Advice letter?
+What happens after I receive the Photograph Advice letter?

-NOTE: If you lose or misplace your Photographic Advice BEFORE the final date of acceptance of the Photographic Advice letter, please contact the SLED Customer Service Centre between 8:30am - 4:30pm Monday to Friday on 1300 362 001.
+Note: If you lose or misplace your Photograph Advice letter BEFORE the final date of acceptance, please call the SLED Contact Centre on 1300 362 001 between the hours of 8.30 am and 4.30 pm (Monday-Friday).